 There has been one report of an individual developing erythema nodosum (a painful skin condition) after taking echinacea to treat the flu.

 When taken by mouth, echinacea may cause temporary numbing and tingling on the tongue.

 Despite concerns that echinacea may be unsafe for pregnant or breastfeeding women, evidence suggests that the use of echinacea during pregnancy does not increase the risk of birth defects or other pregnancy related health problems.
 Although not enough research has been done to determine echinacea's safety for pregnancy or breastfeeding, it's advisable to avoid use during pregnancy or breastfeeding until more conclusive studies are conducted.

-If you are taking any of the following medications, you should not use echinacea without first talking to your health care provider.
+If you are taking any prescription medications, you should not use echinacea without first talking to your health care provider.
 Some of the well-known interactions include the following:

 Auerbach: Auerbach Wilderness Medicine, 5th ed.
 Philadelphia, PA: Mosby Elseivier Inc., 2007.